Skip to main content

 I liked best all the references to the work of the publishing house [never knew there was such a thing as a readers’ room] – though some might consider these unnecessary intermissions – and the character I liked was the glamorous blind 'reader' Beatrice, who has her handsome young men reading to her!

 What I disliked most was that the book was about sex after all.
-Many authors have proven that one can write a successful book without it, and those are the best books for me.
+Many authors have proven that one can write a successful book without it.
 I will concede that one clever method Laurain uses is to not dwell on it too much although it lies at heart of the plot and of Violaine’s life, but that is a problem for me – it is the crux of the main issues in the plot.

 Like I said, it’s not the worst of books but neither is it one that engaged me like the others did.